dmotte/misc/knowledge/openssl-https/README.md

 openssl req -in server.csr -noout -text
 ```

-You can also start a **simple HTTPS web server** to test a certificate like this:
+You can also start a **simple HTTPS web server** to test a certificate, like this:

 ```bash
 openssl s_server -cert server.crt -key server.key -accept 127.0.0.1:4433 -www